 The Adviser of the Fund is First Eagle Investment Management, LLC, a subsidiary of First Eagle Holdings, Inc. ("FE Holdings").
-Based in New York City since 1937, FE Holdings, formerly Arnhold and S. Bleichroeder Holdings, Inc., is the successor firm to two German banking houses-Gebr.
-Arnhold, founded in Dresden in 1864, and S. Bleichroeder, founded in Berlin in 1803.
+Based in New York City since 1937, FE Holdings, formerly Arnhold and S. Bleichroeder Holdings, Inc., traces its heritage to the German banking house Gebr.
+Arnhold, founded in Dresden in 1864.
 A controlling interest in FE Holdings is owned by BCP CC Holdings L.P., a Delaware limited partnership ("BCP CC Holdings").
 BCP CC Holdings GP L.L.C., a Delaware limited liability company ("BCP CC Holdings GP"), is the general partner of BCP CC Holdings and has two managing members, Blackstone Capital Partners VI L.P. ("BCP VI") and Corsair IV Financial Services Capital Partners L.P. ("Corsair IV").
 BCP VI and Corsair IV are indirectly controlled by The Blackstone Group Inc. ("Blackstone") and Corsair Capital LLC ("Corsair"), respectively.
 Investment vehicles indirectly controlled by Blackstone and Corsair and certain co-investors own a majority economic interest in FE Holdings and the Adviser through BCP CC Holdings.
 The Adviser offers a variety of investment management services.
 In addition to the Fund, its clients include the First Eagle Funds, other pooled vehicles, corporations, foundations, major retirement plans and high net worth individuals.
-As of January 31, 2020, the Adviser had over \$93 billion under management.
+As of January 31, 2021, the Adviser had over \$86 billion under management.
 The Adviser's address is 1345 Avenue of the Americas, New York, NY 10105.